 Scanning your website for malware on a daily basis allows you to know exactly when your site was hacked.

 So.
-If for example you are notified by Wordfence or any other security plugin that malware was found on your site on a Tuesay morning …
+If for example you are notified by Wordfence or any other security plugin that malware was found on your site on a Tuesday morning …

 After restoring the site, scan it for malware immediately.
 If it’s clean, great.
-All that’s left to do is audit and tighten your website security so it doesn’t get hacked again.
+All that’s left to do is tighten your website security so it doesn’t get hacked again.